-Task Recommendations to assist NRAs and market players in sharing good practices, with regard to the implementation of the Network Codes and Guidelines, where necessary Priority level 2: Important Legal basis Article 6(2) of Regulation (EU) 2019/942.
+Task Recommendations to assist NRAs and market players in sharing good practices, with regard to the implementation of the Network Codes and Guidelines, where necessary Priority level 3: Necessary to meet legal obligation Legal basis Article 6(2) of Regulation (EU) 2019/942.
 Overview (status) The Agency may support the implementation of the Network Codes and Guidelines and integration of gas markets with concrete recommendations on sharing of good practices.
 Objectives The aim of these recommendations is to provide guidance to TSOs, national regulatory authorities or market participants on how to implement specific requirements of the Network Codes or Guidelines of Regulation (EC) No 715/2009, in order better to facilitate their efficient functioning so that they contribute to non- discrimination, effective competition and the efficient functioning of the market.
 Multi-annual objective: contribute to the completion and well functioning of the IEM.
-Outputs Specific recommendation on sharing of good practices AWG input According to Article 24(2) of Regulation 2019/942, the Gas Working Group will be consulted on the draft opinions and recommendations requiring a favourable opinion of the Board of Regulators.
+Outputs Specific recommendation on sharing of good practices

+AWG input According to Article 24(2) of Regulation 2019/942, the Gas Working Group will be consulted on the draft opinions and recommendations requiring a favourable opinion of the Board of Regulators.
 Performance indicators and targets (deadlines) Timely adoption of the recommendation enabling the addressees to take it into account within their respective processes.
 Risks Lack of human resources to perform this activity.
 Risk if this activity is not performed: delays in the completion of the IEM.

-Total resources allocated to the Activity INTERNAL GAS MARKET Human Resources Financial Resources (Full Time Equivalents)12 9 (subsidy-financed) (EUR) 1 373 175
+Total resources allocated to the Activity INTERNAL GAS MARKET

+Human Resources Financial Resources

+(Full Time Equivalents)7 (EUR)

+8 (subsidy-financed) 1 516 704